jurest82/SyntheticDataCopulas/README.md

 # Nonparametric Generation of Synthetic Data Using Copulas

 This repository contains the code for the Python3 implementation of the method explained in the following article:
-Restrepo L., J. Pablo; Rivera, J.C.; Laniado, H., Osorio, P; Becerra, O. Nonparametric Generation of Synthetic Data Using Copulas.
-Electronics 2022, 1, 0. https://doi.org/.
+Restrepo, J.P.; Rivera, J.C.; Laniado, H.; Osorio, P.; Becerra, O.A.
+Nonparametric Generation of Synthetic Data Using Copulas.
+Electronics 2023, 12, 1601. https://doi.org/10.3390/electronics12071601

 ## Dependecies